Bank of America : Form of prospectus filed in connection with primary offering of securities on a delayed basis | MarketScreener

 (1)

-The public offering price for investors purchasing the notes in fee-based advisory accounts is $990.00 per note.
+The public offering price for investors purchasing the notes in fee-based advisory accounts will be $957.50 per note.

 None of the Securities and Exchange Commission (the "SEC"), any state securities commission, or any other regulatory body has approved or disapproved of these notes or the guarantee, or passed upon the adequacy or accuracy of this pricing supplement, or the accompanying product supplement, prospectus supplement or prospectus.
 Any representation to the contrary is a criminal offense.

-We will deliver the notes in book-entry form only through The Depository Trust Company on January 2, 2019 against payment in immediately available funds.
+We will deliver the notes in book-entry form only through The Depository Trust Company on or about January 31, 2019 against payment in immediately available funds.

 BofA Merrill Lynch